 It may sound familiar to pizza, but it’s nothing like it.
-It’s a dried fruit pasty dessert that you’ll see people lining up outside for during the day.
+It’s a dried fruit pastry dessert that you’ll see people lining up outside for during the day.
 Once you catch a whiff, you’ll need some yourself.

 Address: Via del Portico d’Ottavia, 1 | Price: € |Hours: Sun-Thu 08:00-19:30; Fri 08:00-17:30

 Pane Vino e San Daniele

 Many complain about the standard of service in restaurants in Italy.
 It seems you pay for the food, wine and not much else.
-But this place is an exception and you can see that through their TripAdvisor reviews if you don’t believe us!
-The food is fab, with great dishes like risotto on offer.
-The wine is tasty, we suggest trying something from northern Italy.
+But this place is an exception.
+The food is fab, with great dishes like risotto on the menu.
+The wine is tasty – we suggest trying something from northern Italy.
 The service is very friendly!
-What more could you want from a place to sit down and enjoy a delicious cosy lunch.
+What more could you want from a place to sit down and enjoy a delicious cozy lunch.